Britons scramble to leave Ukraine as Russian invasion looms

 Paperwork leaves some Brits stuck in Kiev after UK government urges them to leave

-Britons have expressed fear over chaos at the border and trying to get documents in check as they scramble to leave Ukraine amid warnings a Russian invasion could be imminent.
+Britons have expressed fear over possible chaos at the border while trying to get their documents in check as they scramble to leave Ukraine amid warnings that a Russian invasion could be imminent.

-The British government told its citizens in the country to “leave now while commercial means are still available” on Friday night.
+On Friday night, the British government told its citizens in the country to “leave now while commercial means are still available”.

-While some have vowed to stay, others are now working out how to get to the UK as quickly as possible.
+While some have vowed to stay, others are now trying to work out how to get to the UK as quickly as possible.

 Ben Garratt and his wife Alice, who live in north London, have been in Ukraine since December.
-Their baby was born due to “very different surrogacy laws” that allow for a swifter IVF and surrogacy process.
+Their baby was born in the country under its “very different surrogacy laws”, which allow for a swifter IVF and surrogacy process.

-They are now waiting for their son’s emergency travel documents to come through before being able to leave the country in line with the UK government’s orders.
+They are now waiting for their son’s emergency travel documents to come through before being able to leave the country in line with the UK government’s advice.

-“We’re essentially stuck in Ukraine until we can get the required British paperwork to allow our son born here to leave,” Mr Garratt said.
+“We’re essentially stuck in Ukraine until we can get the required British paperwork to allow our son, [who was] born here, to leave,” Mr Garratt said.

 Stuart McKenzie, originally from Scotland but now living in Ukraine, said he was worried about what would happen as potentially thousands rush to leave around the same time.